solo travel trend

 Embrace it.
 Make it yours.
 Travel smart.
 Travel light.

-If you’re swept up by the Slow-mad trend, look for cities with awesome public transit and co-working spaces.
-Lisbon and Mexico City are my top picks.
-They offer the buzz of city life without the rush.
+If you’re caught up in the Slow-mad trend, hunt for cities with solid public transit and co-working spaces.
+Lisbon and Mexico City are my picks, they’ve got that urban energy without the constant grind.
+You get the buzz of city life.
+But without the rush.

 You can work, explore, and sip coffee in a new spot every day.
 Sounds dreamy, right?